-The Delaware Board of Medical Licensure and Discipline in accordance with 24 Del.C. §1713(a)(12) is proposing changes to its rules and regulations to amend outdated renewal provisions in Regulation 14 and replace them with requirements for renewal and examination for physicians seeking initial licensure who have been out of clinical practice for 3 or more years prior to the application as authorized by 24 Del.C. §1723(d).
+After due notice in the Register of Regulations and two Delaware newspapers, a public hearing was held on July 24, 2012 at a scheduled meeting of the Delaware Board of Medical Licensure and Discipline ("Board") to receive comments regarding proposed amendments to the Board's Rules and Regulations; specifically, the proposal amends regulation 14.0.
+The proposal amends outdated renewal provisions and replaces them with requirements for renewal and examination for physicians who have been out of clinical practice for 3 or more years prior to the application as authorized by 24 Del.C. §1723(d).

-The Board initially published proposed changes to Regulation 14 on March 1, 2012 at 15 DE Reg.
-1293 and held a public hearing April 3, 2012 at which time it received public comment.
-As a result of the comment the Board is proposing to limit the application of the regulation to physicians.
-The original proposal made the regulation applicable to all professionals under the Medical Practice Act.
-The Board was persuaded that each advisory council under the Medical Practice Act should address its own practice specific re-entry to practice requirements.
+The Board initially proposed changes to Regulation 14 on March 1, 2012 at 15 DE Reg.
+1293 and held a public hearing on April 3, 2012.
+As a result of the public comment, the Board determined to republish the regulation and to limit its application to physicians.
+The original proposal considered at the April public hearing would have included all professionals under the Medical Practice Act.
+The Board was persuaded that each of the advisory councils for each of the other professions regulated under the Medical Practice Act should address its own practice specific re-entry to practice requirements.